mizrael/OpenSleigh-Web/index.md

 ## What?
 So what is a Saga exactly?
 The basic idea is quite interesting: in a micro-service architecture, it often happens that we need to manage several long-running operations that span multiple services.

+A good example could be an Order processing workflow: in this scenario you have to orchestrate multiple services, doing inventory management, credit check, handling shipping and so on.

 OpenSleigh helps by taking care of [distributed transactions](https://www.davideguida.com/improving-microservices-reliability-part-1-two-phase-commit/), keeping track of the global status and managing the whole flow.

 ## Installation